-In 2012 Maslinica received a national award for the best tourist destination in the Adriatic with less than a thousand inhabitants, as an acknowledgment of its intact natural beauty and tourist achievements and in 2017 Maslinica recived nacional award as the best Authentic Coastal Destination!
+In 2012 Maslinica received a national award for the best tourist destination in the Adriatic with less than a thousand inhabitants, as an acknowledgment of its intact natural beauty and tourist achievements and in 2017 Maslinica received the national award as the best Authentic Coastal Destination!

 Stomorska – island Solta

-Stomorska, a village cosily nested in the north-eastern part of the island, is 12 km away from the main port of Rogac.
-This small fishermen’s village has only 250 residents.
+Stomorska, a village cozily nestled in the north-eastern part of the island, is 12 km away from the main port of Rogac.
+This small fisherman’s village has only 250 residents.
 Stomorska is the island’s oldest coastal settlement that had been the home of skilled seamen who owned sailing boats and used them to transport wheat, lime and other products at the time when Solta had to pay levies to Split.
 Nowadays, sailing boats are used for cruise holidays in the Adriatic.

 Milna – island Brac

 Milna or as the Venetians called it “Valle di mille navi” (the bay of a thousand ships) is located on the north-west side of the island.
-The welcoming bays of Milna have always been favourite port to sailors sailing through the Middle Adriatic.
-Milna is still reputed as the most beautiful and the safest harbour of Brac.
+The welcoming bays of Milna have always been the favorite port to sailors sailing through the Middle Adriatic.
+Milna is still reputed as the most beautiful and safest harbor of Brac.
 Stone houses along the beautiful long coastline are small masterpieces of plebeian architecture.
-In the village there is aslo a beautiful Baroque church with a typically Dalmatian bell tower.
+In the village, there is also a beautiful Baroque church with a typically Dalmatian bell tower.
 The interior of the church hides impressive works of Venetian masters.
-Today, Milna is a popular tourist centre and a favourite nautical port.
+Today, Milna is a popular tourist center and a favorite nautical port.
 Besides historical sights, its scenic beauty and irresistible charm of a typically Dalmatian “small town”, Milna will enchant you with its healthy Mediterranean cuisine abundant in fresh fish, quality olive oil and home-made wines.

-Blue Lagoon Croatia tour starts at 9 am and finish at 6 pm.
+Blue Lagoon Croatia tour starts at 9 am and finishes at 6 pm.

-Price of Blue Lagoon Croatia tourt: 748 EUR (whole boat rent – 12 persons max)
+Price of Blue Lagoon Croatia tour: 748 EUR (whole boat rent – 12 person max)